QCD factorization for the $B\to \gamma\ell\nu_{\ell}$ decay beyond leading power: Numerical analysis

 Armed with our predictions for the $\decay$ form factors, we proceed to discuss the constraints on the inverse moment $\lambda_B$ taking advantage of the future measurements of the partial branching fractions with a photon-energy cut to get rid of the soft photon radiation.
 With the help of the differential decay width \eqref{eq:br}, one derives the partial branching fraction with a phase-space cut on the photon energy

 where $\tau_B$ is the lifetime of the $B$ meson.

 The newly improved observation from the Belle collaboration shows that the partial branching fraction for $B^+\to\gamma\ell^+\nu_{\ell}$ with $E_{\gamma}>1$~GeV is $\Delta{\cal BR}(1~{\rm GeV})=(1.4\pm1.0\pm0.4)\times 10^{-6}$ and the Bayesian upper limit is $\Delta{\cal BR}(1~{\rm GeV})<3.0\times 10^{-6}$ at 90\% confidence level~\cite{Gelb:2018end}.
 Because that the $1/E_{\gamma}$ power expansion becomes not reliable in the small-$E_{\gamma}$ region~\cite{Beneke:2018wjp}, experimental data with a larger photon energy cut, like 1.5 or 2.0~GeV, is needed for a precise determination of the inverse moment.
 We show the $\lambda_B$ dependence of the partial branching fractions of the radiative leptonic decay in Fig.~\ref{fig:BR} for $E_{\rm cut}>1.5$~GeV and $E_{\rm cut}>2$~GeV.
 It can be observed that the partial branching fraction grows with the decrease of $\lambda_B$, which is mainly due to the reciprocal dependence of the LP form factors on the inverse moment.
 We also find that the NLP effects (red curves) generate about $40\%\sim 50\%$ decreases to the partial branching fractions at LP (black curves).
+We also show (green band) in Fig.~\ref{fig:BR} the $\Delta \mathcal{BR}$(1.5 GeV) and $\Delta \mathcal{BR}$(2.0 GeV) from table 7 of Ref~\cite{Janowski:2021yvz}, it is interesting to see that the newly derived hard-collinear quark expansion contribution lower down the $F_A$, may extract larger value of inverse moment of B-meson LCDAs.
+We notice that the uncertainty of the NLP prediction is not reduced compared to the LP one.
+This is because the uncertainty from the NLP effects is not included in the LP curves.

 To eliminate the theoretical uncertainties originating from our prediction, we define the ratio of partial branching fractions

 We show our predictions for this ratio in Fig.~\ref{fig:R}.
 One can conclude from the left plot that the uncertainty of $\mathcal{R}(2.0~{\rm GeV},1.5~{\rm GeV})$ is of $\mathcal{O}(5\%)$ and also the ratio is almost independent of $\lambda_B$.
 The effect of the NLP corrections to the $\mathcal{R}$ is significant, it introduces about a 10\% increase to the ratio at LP.
 In the right plot, we also illustrate the $E_{\rm cut}$ dependence of $\mathcal{R}(E_{\rm cut},1.5~{\rm GeV})$, which equals 1 at $E_{\rm cut}=1.5$~GeV and 0 at $E_{\rm cut}=m_B/2$.
 We hope that our prediction could be checked by future experiments.